 First, any model for the dispersed phase particles must describe the properties of a single particle: its shape, physical and chemical properties, etc. The model must also reflect any possible polydispersity, i.e. the variation in properties from one particle to another.
 This is a rather difficult task.
 Fortunately, at least with particle shape, there is one factor that helps – Brownian motion.

-Colloidal particles are generally irregular in shape as illustrated in Figure 1.
+Colloidal particles are generally irregular in shape.
 There are of course a small number of exceptions such as emulsions or latices.
 All colloidal particles experience Brownian motion that constantly changes their position.
 A natural averaging occurs over time; the resulting time averaged particle looks like a sphere with a certain “equivalent diameter”, d.
 It is for this reason that a sphere is the most widely and successfully used model for particle shape.

 Obviously a spherical model does not work well for very asymmetric particles.
 Here an ellipsoid model can yield more useful results [10-12].
 This adds another geometrical property: an aspect ratio, the ratio of the longest dimension to the shortest dimension.
 For such asymmetric particles the orientation also becomes important, bringing yet further complexity to the problem.